NhiNguyencmt8/StretchMapping/README.md

    <img src="./doc/recall_score_bar_plot.png" alt="Bar Plot of Mapping Accuracy">
 </div>

+## Installation 🚀 and Usage 🎮

+This repository is tested on Ubuntu 20.04 and ROS Kinetic, but would potentially work on any ROS1 distribution.
+Refer to [Installation.md](doc/Installation.md) for installation instructions, and [Usage.md](doc/Installation.md) for instructions on how to run the system, both online on a robot and offline using ROS bags, and also a guide on how to tune various tuning parameters.

 ### Mapping Results
 The following images showcase the mapping results from different scenarios on which our framework is evaluated.
 Each scenario highlights the robot's ability to map and understand its environment under various conditions.
 1. [**Static Objects + No People in view**](./doc/Static_Objects_No_Person_inView.md):